bet.calculateP package¶

 sample_set object defininng simple function approximation

-data_set (discretization or sample_set or ndarray) – Sample set that the probability measure is defined for.
+discretizationorsample_setorndarray) – Sample set that the probability measure is defined for.- Return type

 sample_set object defininng simple function approximation